Jimbly/dcexjam2025/README.md

   * if I am the only player, execute a tick before allowing the action

 **TODO**
-* OMP AI ticking
-  * play sound and display message if trying to do any action and BZ is waiting
-  * display message if anyone else has been ready for more than a few seconds
 * aiHunt needs to hunt closest player, not BZ leader
 * aiHunter should follow a player through a door (or: if they arrive at last know spot, should enter a random door? or doors are open vis for hunter?)